 Chicago O’Hare

-The other option is to take Amtrak or a bus service to Chicago and then take the CTA Blue Line north, which terminates at the airport.
+The other option is to take Amtrak or a bus service to Downtown Chicago and then take the CTA Blue Line north, which terminates at the airport.

 Chicago Midway